kenneth1003/react-render-ctrl/README.md

 }
 ```
 ### Default State Component
-If you need to config your default state components, you have to implement `<RenderCtrlProvider />` in the root of your application.
+If you need to config your default **state components**, you have to implement `<RenderCtrlProvider />` in the root of your application.
 `index.js`
 ```jsx
 ReactDOM.render(